bryancasler/Bryans-AWS-Setup-Guide-for-FoundryVTT/README.md

         client_max_body_size 10m;
 }
 ```

-Afterwards, we can create a new configuration for our reverse proxy for Foundry: `sudo nano /etc/nginx/sites-available/foundry`.
+Afterwards, we can create a new configuration for our reverse proxy for Foundry.

+Copy and paste the following and hit enter.
+`sudo nano /etc/nginx/sites-available/foundry`.

-Copy the following contents and paste it into the nano editor, then adjust every occurance of the port number :8080 and your FQDN to your configuration, then save the file.
+You've created a opened a text editor at the path specified.
+Copy the following contents and paste it into the nano editor, then adjust every occurance of the port number :8080 and your fully qualified domain name (FQDN) to your configuration.

+Once you're ready to save hit "Control + X" to exit.
+When existing it will ask if you want to save your changes so hit "y".
+Then it will ask for a directory and name, prepopulated with its current directly and name, simply hit "enter" to confirm this and it will save over the existing file.

 ```
 server {